-TOLEDO, Ohio, June 14, 2017 /PRNewswire/ -- Toledo Edison, a subsidiary of FirstEnergy Corp.
-(NYSE: FE), has hired 19 graduates of the companies' utility worker training programs as part of its ongoing efforts to enhance service reliability for customers in northwest Ohio.
+AKRON, Ohio, June 14, 2018 /PRNewswire/ -- Toledo Edison, a FirstEnergy Corp.
+(NYSE: FE) utility, has hired 20 graduates of the company's utility worker training program as part of its ongoing efforts to enhance service reliability for customers in northwest Ohio.

-The new line workers represent the first graduating class since the Power Systems Institute (PSI) training program was reinstituted by FirstEnergy at Owens Community College in Perrysburg, Ohio.
+The new line workers graduated from the company's Power Systems Institute (PSI), a utility training partnership with Owens Community College in Perrysburg.

-"The PSI program is an effective pipeline for adding well-trained, highly skilled employees to our workforce," said Rich Sweeney, regional president of Toledo Edison.
-"The rigorous class work and experience gained in the field by working with veteran line and substation personnel helps ensure our ability to maintain safe and reliable electric service for our customers."
+"The PSI program remains the best way to add well-trained, highly skilled employees to our workforce," said Mark A. Jones, regional president of Toledo Edison.
+"The rigorous class work and experience gained in the field by working with veteran line and substation personnel helps our new workers to ensure safe and reliable electric service for our customers into the future."

 The new Toledo Edison lines employees listed by work location, with their hometowns, are: